Tanqueray Logo

 Tanqueray Emblem

-The Tanqueray brand tries very hard to maintain a high level of repeated distillation of dry gin; therefore, it emphasizes the connection with its roots.
-This trend is reflected in all identity elements: in the unique green glass bottle, in the logo with the founder’s seal, in the name, which she tries not to change.
+The Tanqueray brand works very hard to maintain a high level of distillation in its dry gin; therefore, it emphasizes its connection to its roots.
+This trend is reflected in all identity elements: the unique green glass bottle, the logo with the founder’s seal, and the name, which she tries not to change.
 And she succeeds because her product is made according to an old recipe of the highest standard; therefore, the visual elements correspond to the premium content.

-For the logo, an individual typeface was developed with an imitation of handwritten text.
+For the logo, an individual typeface was developed to emulate handwritten text.
 The letters are lowercase (except the first), italic, smooth, with smooth lines and harmonious transitions.
-The base colors of the Tanqueray brand are red and green, in which the seal with the personal signature of the founder and the bottle is painted.
-They are complemented by black, white, and golden.
+The base colors of the Tanqueray brand are red and green, and the seal bearing the founder’s personal signature and the bottle are painted in these colors.
+They are complemented by black, white, and gold.